wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 This creates a marketplace whereby providers can set different price levels and service guarantees.
 Relay providers effectively accept the slippage risk premium of delivering your VAAs in exchange for a set fee rate.
 Thus, the providers agree to deliver your messages **even if they have to do so at a loss**.

-Relay providers should set their prices such that they turn a profit on average, but not necessarily on every single transfer.
+Relay providers set their prices on chain, and are able to change their prices at any time.
 Thus, some providers may choose to set higher rates for tighter guarantees, or lower rates for less stringent guarantees.

 <br/>

-### Delivery Failures
+### Receiver Failures

-All deliveries should result in one of following four outcomes prior to the delivery timeframe of the relay provider.
-These outcomes are emitted as EVM events from the WormholeRelayer contract when they occur.
+All deliveries should result in one of following five outcomes prior to the delivery timeframe of the relay provider.

-- Delivery Success
+- Delivery Success - Everything went well.
-- Delivery Failure
+- Undeliverable - The delivery or redelivery specify non-existent or invalid VAAs, such that the delivery cannot be performed.
-- Forward Request (More on forwarding in a later section)
+- Forward Request - The delivery was performed and resulted in a 'Forwarded' request.
-- Forward Failure
+- Forward Failure - The delivery was performed, a forward was requested, and the Forward was not sufficiently funded.
+- Receiver Failure - The delivery was performed, but receiveWormholeMessages did not successfully execute.

-Delivery Failures are not a nebulous 'something went wrong' term in the Wormhole Core Relayer protocol.
-A delivery failure is a well-defined term which means that the selected provider **performed the delivery, but the delivery was not able to be completed.** There are only three causes for a delivery failure:
+Receiver Failures are not a nebulous 'something went wrong' term in the Wormhole Core Relayer protocol.
+A receiver failure is a well-defined term which means that the selected provider **performed the delivery, but the delivery was not able to be completed.** There are only three causes for a delivery failure:

 - the target contract does not implement the `IWormholeReceiver` interface
 - the target contract threw an exception or reverted during execution of `receiveWormholeMessages`
 - the target contract exceeded the specified `maxTransactionFee` while executing `receiveWormholeMessages`

 All three of these scenarios should generally be avoidable by the integrator, and thus it is up to integrator to resolve them.
+The most common way to resolve this state is via redelivery.

+Both Forwarding Failures and Receiver Failures result in the execution of receiveWormholeMessages being reverted.

 Any other senario which causes a delivery to not be performed should be considered an **outage** by some component of the system, including potentially the blockchains themselves.